Empire325Marketing/FrankOp/README.md

 scripts/monitor.py
 ```

-Check health of each node and the core container:
+Check health of each node and the core VPS:
 ```bash
 scripts/healthcheck.sh
 ```